-• Where progress becomes a concern, parents are invited to a meeting with the teacher and advice is given as to how they can further support their child at home.

-Early reading experts:
+Where progress becomes a concern, parents are invited to a meeting with the teacher and advice is given as to how they can further support their child at home Early reading experts:

-- All teaching and support staff are trained in Little Wandle. - Staff receive regular coaching and training to ensure that standards remain high.
+- All teaching and support staff are trained in Little Wandle. - Staff receive regular coaching and training.

-• The school regularly uses external specialist support to further develop and refine the provision for early reading and phonics.
+• The school uses external specialist support to further develop and refine the provision for early reading and phonics.